michelle0606/expense-traker-sequelize/README.md

 # Expense Tracker

-This is a website build with express and MySQL, user can easily record their spend.
+This is a website build with express and MySQL, user can easily record your spend.

 ## Installing